guo-long/aiu/README.md

-# Scripts For Install Packages On Ubuntu
+# Scripts For Installing Packages On Ubuntu